What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓Dosing: usually 2-4 times daily for 7-10 days

-- ✓Sometimes oral antibiotics for severe cases
+- ✓Sometimes oral vet-prescribed medication for severe cases

 - ✓Recheck if not improving in 3-5 days